SeanDougherty/AdventOfCode2021/README.md

 ### Day 8

 This was a challenging one, both logically and with the use of proper data structures.
 I eventually found a rather elegant approach to part2 that I am happy with.
 However, one critique would be that there is no handling of malformed input and I could do better to implement better exception throwing/handling.
 Alltogether still an enjoyable challenge.
 And as a bonus, my utility worked well!

+### Day 9

+Nothing to report, solved very quickly with a WFS (whatever-first-search).

+### Day 10

+A little awkward writing out the mappings, otherwise this was a pretty simple stack solution.

+### Day 11

+Really wanted to solve in O(mn) but had to settle for O(2\*mn).
+Part 2 was a pretty quick solve thanks to my approach on tracking flashes per step.